learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

-Now you will attempt to create a simulation to visualize this phenomenon using python.
+Now you will attempt to create a simulation to visualize this phenomenon using Python.

 ```python